 "Tip of the Day."
 The lack of another mention is justified as everyone but Candace forgot about the whole thing near the end.
 (A clip is shown in the clip show, so apparently Irving remembers (if only due to his spy cameras), and that somehow goes for "Phineas and Ferb Get Busted" (see Dream Within a Dream).)

 "Lost in Danville" didn't seem to be one at first, but the ending revealed that everything happened in an alternate dimension, being observed by our Phineas and Ferb.
+Observant viewers might have noted the subtle clue in the episode that points that out, and is lampshaded at the end of the episode.

 Similarly, the fanbase is broken on whether the show focusing less and less on the titles characters is a good thing or not.